If your personal revelation begins with, “This may shock you…” it is probably a good idea to put the rest of the statement on hold.

 What Could Possibly Go Wrong?

 If your personal revelation could easily begin with, “This may shock you…” it is probably a good idea to put the rest of the statement on hold.
 Consider the consequences of what you say next.
-Call it personal filtering or censorship, expressions like “Bite your tongue” or “TMI” should help you pump the brakes.
-Reducing or eliminating the use of inhibition-diminishing substances is also important.
+Call it personal filtering or censorship if you must.
+Expressions like “Bite my tongue” or “TMI” should help you pump the brakes.
+Reducing or eliminating the use of inhibition-diminishing substances is also helpful.

 Listeners have a natural desire to be first to reveal new gossip.
 Often, this is where context and accuracy diminishes.
 Whether the second-hand story begins with, “You won’t believe what I heard” or “Can you keep a secret?” it is likely to take a turn for the worse.
 Even an authentic photo can be cropped or edited to alter original meaning.
 Remember, memes are forever.